DevMuhammed3/OpenChat/README.md

 ## CI

-- The repository includes a GitHub Actions workflow that installs Node 22 and runs a workspace build.
-Consider extending it with linting and tests.
+This repository does not include any CI/workflow configuration by default.
+If you want CI, I can add a GitHub Actions workflow that uses Node 20 and runs builds, linting, and tests.

 ## Need help?